geo-stark/backup/README.md

  - cloud-backup restore <path> - restore backup to the working directory

 ## Process
-See backup.ini comments
 When program is executed it loads state file.
-State file contains hash and date of last backup for every backup path.
+State file contains data hash and date of last backup for every backup path.
 Then it checks every path's backup period.
-If it is time that data at the path is compressed, compressed data's hash is compared to the hash from previous backup; if hashes don't match compressed data is encrypted and pushed to google drive
+If it is time that data at the path is compressed, compressed data's hash is compared to the hash from previous backup; if hashes don't match compressed data is encrypted and pushed to cloud

 ## License